Special Considerations for Students With High-functioning Autism Spectrum Disorder: A Guide for School Administrators - Softcover

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Diane Adreon is the Associate Director of the University of Miami-Nova Southeastern University Center for Autism and Related Disabilities, USA.
-In addition, Diane has a private autism consulting practice, is a published author and has presented internationally on high-functioning autism and Asperger Syndrome.
+Diane Adreon, EdD, is the Associate Director of the University of Miami-Nova Southeastern University Center for Autism and Related Disabilities.
+In addition, Diane has a private autism consulting practice and is also the author of the award-winning, Asperger Syndrome and Adolescence.
+Diane has presented nationally and internationally on high-functioning autism serves on the editorial boards of Focus on Autism and Other Developmental Disabilities and Intervention in School Clinic.

 Auszug. © Genehmigter Nachdruck.
 Alle Rechte vorbehalten.